DickensJuma/Revil-Network/README.md

 > Install `Node` and `npm`: https://nodejs.org/en/download/ (note - you can also use `yarn`)

-> Clone the Github repo: https://github.com/DickensJuma/Revil-Network into a new folder.
+> Clone the Github repo: https://github.com/DickensJuma/Revil-Network.git into a new folder.

+* For the platform intergrated with the new Frontend
+>Clone the Github repo: https://github.com/DickensJuma/Revil-Network.git into a new folder.

 > In the new folder, run `npm install` which will install the following key dependencies: